spryker/spryker-docs/docs/pbc/all/data-exchange/202311.0/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/4-configure-the-data-integration-path-between-akeneo-and-sccos.md

 To create the incoming configuration, do the following:

 1. In Spryker Middleware Powered by Alumio, go to **Connections -> Incoming** and click the + sign.
-2. In *Name*, enter the Name of your configuration.
+2. In *Name*, enter the name of your configuration.
 As you are entering the name, the identifier will be populated automatically based on the name.
 3. Optional: In *Description*, add the description of your incoming configuration.
 4. To activate the incoming configuration, set the status to *Enabled*.
 5. In the *Subscriber* field, select the *HTTP subscriber*.
-You may also select the *Akeneo subscriber*, however, in this document, we consider the settings for the HTTP subscriber.
+You may also select the *Akeneo subscriber*, however, in this document, we consider the settings for the *HTTP subscriber*.
-6. In the *Request URL*, specify the URL to a specific product, or the URL to a list of products.
+6. In the *Request URL*, specify the URL to a specific product or the URL to a list of products.
 The URL should include just the path after `akeneo.com`, as the base path to the Akeneo environment is already specified in the HTTP client you created.
 For example, if the actual path to a specific product you want to import from Akeneo is `https://test.cloud.akeneo.com/api/rest/v1/producs/1234567890`, the path to specify in the *Request URL* field is `/api/rest/v1/producs/1234567890`.

 {% info_block infoBox "Batch products import" %}

 If you want to import products in batch, say 100 products from page `https://test.cloud.akeneo.com//api/rest/v1/products`, the path you should specify is `/api/rest/v1/products?limit=100`.
-If you do not specify the limit value in the URL for batch import, by default, 10 products are imported.
+If you don't specify the limit value in the URL for batch import, by default, 10 products are imported.
 If you want to import all the products, do the following:

-1. In the *Request URL* field, add the link to the page with product without the limit value.
+1. In the *Request URL* field, add the link to the page with the product without the limit value.
 For example: `/api/rest/v1/products`.
 2. In *Follow pagination*, select *Follow next links*.
 3. in *Pattern to the link for the next page* enter `_links.next`.

 {% endinfo_block %}

 8. Optional: In *Request Parameters*, you can specify the request parameters to configure your incoming in a certain way.
-For example, you can specify the parameters that would enable import of products that were updated in Akeneo: `search={"updated":[{"operator":">","value":"&{timestamp}"}],"completeness":[{"operator":"=","value":100,"scope":"ecommerce"}],"enabled":[{"operator":"=","value":true}]}`.
+For example, you can specify the parameters that would enable the import of products that were updated in Akeneo: `search={"updated":[{"operator":">","value":"&{timestamp}"}],"completeness":[{"operator":"=","value":100,"scope":"ecommerce"}],"enabled":[{"operator":"=","value":true}]}`.

 ![incoming-request-parameters](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/data-exchange/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/configure-the-data-integration-path-between-akeneo-and-sccos/incoming-request-parameters.png)

-9. In *HTTP Client*, select the Akeneo client that you created at [Connect Akeneo with Spryker Middleware Powered by Alumio](/docs/pbc/all/data-exchange/{{page.version}}/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/connect-the-spryker-middleware-powered-by-alumio-with-akeneo-pim-and-spryker.html#connect-akeneo-with-spryker-middleware-powered-by-alumio).
+9. In *HTTP Client*, select the Akeneo client that you created at step [Connect Akeneo with Spryker Middleware Powered by Alumio](/docs/pbc/all/data-exchange/{{page.version}}/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/connect-the-spryker-middleware-powered-by-alumio-with-akeneo-pim-and-spryker.html#connect-akeneo-with-spryker-middleware-powered-by-alumio).
 10. In *Entity schema*, select *Akeneo Product*.
-11. Live other fields empty.
-In the top right click **Save and continue**.
+11. Leave other fields empty.
+In the top right, click **Save and continue**.
 You should see the message that the incoming configuration has been created.

 ![incoming-configuration-batch-products](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/data-exchange/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/configure-the-data-integration-path-between-akeneo-and-sccos/incoming-configuration-batch-products.png)